 In 2008, Felix began teaching as an adjunct professor at Kennedy King College in Chicago, where he taught Music Appreciation and Jazz History and began work on his co-authored (with Pete Carney) Music Appreciation text Interactive Listening: A New Approach to Music.
 In 2010, Felix completed and defended his doctoral thesis, "Rock Becomes Jazz: Interpretations of Popular Music by Improvising Artists in the 1960s" and received his DMA degree in August of that year.

 In 2011, Felix accepted a position in the Department of Music at UNC Asheville.
-He was promoted to the Associate Professor level in 2017 and became Chair of the Music Department in 2019.
-Felix teaches classes on jazz theory and improvisation, jazz history, keyboard skills, music business, the Beatles and the Grateful Dead.
+He is Professor and Chair of the Department, where he teaches classes on jazz theory and improvisation, jazz history, keyboard skills, music business, the Beatles and the Grateful Dead.
 His work has been published in Jazz Perspectives, Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy, and Grateful Dead Studies, and he maintains an active performance schedule in Asheville, where he lives with his wife Bridget and his sons, Sean and Gavin.